-Ho Chi Minh City was our first stop in Vietnam and our entry point into South East Asia.
-Neither of us had been to Vietnam and were unsure what to expect.
-Once we got past the madness of the motorbikes, the constant beeping of horns and learned how to cross the road HCMC turned out to be a surprisingly pleasant place.
-On reflection, this was one of places we enjoyed most in Vietnam.
+Ho Chi Minh City (HCMC) also known as Saigon was our first stop in Vietnam and our entry point into South East Asia.
+Neither of us had been to Vietnam so we were unsure what to expect.
+Once we got past the madness of the motorbikes, the constant beeping of horns and learnt how to cross the road HCMC turned out to be a surprisingly pleasant place.
+On reflection, this was one of our favourite spots in Asia.

 Apart from just enjoying the general vibe of the place the city does offer several things to do, once you have mastered crossing the road…

 One of the first things that become apparent is how many motorbikes there are in HCMC.
 Most of the time it is a never-ending swarm of bikes thundering along the main avenues making crossing the road somewhat of a challenge.

 Crossing the road involves doing what you are told not to do elsewhere – step out into the traffic.
 Yes, scary at first but after a few attempts, we got the hang of it.